mswarnendu/coin-carlo-convergence/README.md

-# coin-carlo-convergence
+# Coin Flip Monte Carlo Convergence Test

+## Overview

-A simple Monte Carlo convergence test in Python that estimates probability and visualizes convergence over time.
+This is a simply Monte Carlo simulation of 1,000,000 coin flips in Python that estimates the probability of a coin flip and visualizes how the estimated probability evolves over more trials.

+## How to Run

+1. Make sure Python is installed
+2. Download or clone this repository
+3. Run the coinCarloConvergence.py file